 BAC In The Warn Range

 BAC is the blood alcohol concentration level.
-If it is 0.05 or higher there will be a 3-day licence suspension and a $250.
+If it is 0.05 or higher there will be a 3-day license suspension and a $250.
 Penalty.

-If within five years there is a second offence it will be a 7-day licence suspension along with a $350.
+If within five years there is a second offense it will be a 7-day license suspension along with a $350.
 Penalty.
 If there is a second occurrence within ten years the individual will have to take a mandatory education program.

-For each additional offence in this category, there are additional immediate consequences.
+For each additional offense in this category, there are additional immediate consequences.